raforamqutp/SuperCounterMetronome/README.md

 Welcome to the **Super Counter Metronome**!
 This is a silly little personal project I made to help myself land Super Counters more consistently in a fighting game called *Sparking Zero*.
 If you're into frame data, reaction windows, and the pain of trying to counter in a 60 FPS environment (with or without lag), this might help you out too.

-It's not a polished product, not even indie-dev-tier — just something I threw together a while ago and decided to share.
+It's not a polished product, not even indie-dev-tier — just something I threw together some time ago and decided to share.
 Use it, tweak it, ignore it... totally up to you.

 ## What Does It Do?